ClintasaurusRex/the-cheatsheet/dictionary.md

 ## Arrow Function: A shorthand way to write functions using the => syntax.
 const add = (a, b) => a + b;

+## JSON (JavaScript Object Notation)

+JSON (JavaScript Object Notation) is a lightweight data interchange format that is easy for humans to read and write and easy for machines to parse and generate.
+It is commonly used for transmitting data in web applications between a server and a client.
+Key Characteristics of JSON:

+    Text-based Format: JSON is a text-based format, making it easy to read and write.
+    Language Independent: While it is based on JavaScript, JSON is language-independent and can be used with most programming languages.
+    Structured Data: JSON represents data in a structured way, making it easy to parse and generate.

 ## JSON is a data format that underpins many modern web services.
 It stands for JavaScript Object Notation, and it's actually a subset of the JavaScript language.

     JSON is built on two structures: